 To build awareness, First Hug turned to Tel Aviv ad agency BBR Saatchi & Saatchi.

 “We were asked to call attention to First Hug activities and raise the level of donations to the organization,” said Yossi Lubaton, CEO of BBR Saatchi & Saatchi.
 “People were not familiar with the association, let alone its activities.
-Also, they didn’t necessarily feel a connection to the abandoned babies because it’s something that’s beyond them — not part of their everyday concerns.”
+They didn’t necessarily feel a connection to the abandoned babies because it’s something that’s beyond them and that was something they needed to change”

 The agency team knew that people feel a stronger connection to things that are tangible to make their case: “Abandoned babies are not just a statistic in some report,” says Lubaton.
 “They are real and defenseless and in need of people’s help.”
-They turned to Direct Marketing to Build Awareness.
+To rectify this, they turned to direct marketing to Build Awareness.

-The PSA campaign included printing lifelike photos of babies on doormats and leaving them at doorsteps.
+The PSA campaign included printing lifelike photos of babies on doormats and then, leaving them at people’s doorsteps.
 The message read: “Every year hundreds of babies are abandoned in Israel.
 You can help them.”

-As a direct result of the campaign, there was a 162 percent increase in the number of calls made to the First Hug hotline, plus a steady rise in the level of donations made.
-This is a real-life story of a direct marketing success for a non-profit
+As a direct result of this campaign, First Hug got a 162 percent increase in the number of calls made to the hotline.
+Plus, a steady rise in the level of donations made to the agency.
+You can see that this is a real-life story of a direct marketing success for a non-profit

 Non-Profits always need to remember to tug at their prospects heartstrings.
-Using compelling photos help make their case.
+Be unique.
+Use compelling photos help make your case.